vincentoktav/vincentoktav.github.io/content/authors/vincent/_index.md

 superuser: true
 ---

-I am a rising senior majoring in Statistics at University of Illinois at Urbana-Champaign.
+I am a fresh college graduate focusing in Statistics at University of Illinois at Urbana-Champaign.
 While studying at the U of I, I am also working as a Course Assistant (CA) in several Statistics classes including [STAT 400 - Statistics and Probability I](http://catalog.illinois.edu/courses-of-instruction/stat/) (the first core statistics course) and [STAT 420 - Methods of Applied Statistics](http://catalog.illinois.edu/courses-of-instruction/stat/) (statistical modeling in R).
-I will be graduating this May 2020 and I am open to any career opportunities in the field of Data Science / Data Analytics.
+I am passionate about data and problem-solving with a particular interest in data analytics and machine learning technologies.
+Proficient in R and Data Analysis, skilled in Python and SQL.
+Seeking opportunities in the field of data analyst/data science.
+Feel free to reach out to me via LinkedIn or email at vo8@illinois.edu.

 This site is a semi-professional blog and personal website.
 Some of the works are school-related, others are just about programming, analysis, my [dog](/lancelot) or thoughts about life in general.